metterian/redbttn-seoul-studio/README.md

 </p>

 > Red Button Studio, located in Sinsa-dong, Gangnam-gu, Seoul, is a studio that provides self-video service.
-To enhance the studio's image, the website developed to maximize the Look & Feel.
+To enhance the studio's brand image, the website developed to maximize the Look & Feel.

 > The source code is open so that you can download the source code and set it up with ease if you would like to have your own exclusive environment.